Alcohol addiction – “my job drove me to drink”

 Addiction and workplace stress

 Developing an addiction is common among people who are being bullied in the workplace or are placed under huge amounts of stress.
-It often has a direct effect on self-worth, motivation and productivity and can be the cause of subsequent physical and mental health problems, relationship issues, and in some cases, even post-traumatic stress disorder (PTSD).
+Stress and bullying can then lead to anxiety and depression, which often has a direct effect on self-worth, motivation and productivity and can be the cause of subsequent physical and other mental health problems, relationship issues, and in some cases, even post-traumatic stress disorder (PTSD).
 Whilst Elaine’s story is based within the banking sector, workplace stress is a very real reality across all workplace sectors and all levels of seniority.

 A new pathway